StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/code-examples.md

 );

 // Creating a parent span.
 You need an identifier for this span inside the code
-// we will use the value 'RDS Database' but this does not matter. const rdsDatabase = tracer.startSpan('RDS Database', {
+// we will use the value 'RDS Database' but this doesn't matter. const rdsDatabase = tracer.startSpan('RDS Database', {
     root: true,
 });